shujianyang/btrForensics/Tools/FLS_README.md

 If [inode] is not given, the root directory is used.

--o imgoffset: Offset into image file (in sectors)
+-o imgoffset: Offset to the beginning of the partition (in sectors).

 -s subvolumeid: The id of subvolume or snapshot.
 List can be found by using subls tool.